-Nataliia Korotkova (IIA KO) is an interdisciplinary artist and researcher based in Oslo.
+Natalie TSYU is an interdisciplinary artist and researcher based in Oslo - Tokyo.
 One of the most important aspects of her artistic practice is an exploration of the environment.
-For her research, Nataliia turns to the ethnography of the place through the archaism of the locality, texts, and the memory of generations.
+For her research, Natalie turns to the ethnography of the place through the archaism of the locality, texts, and the memory of generations.
 Immersion in folklore and anthropology of movement allows her to find spaces for rethinking artistic performative methods in the context of the collective memory of a space.

-IIA KO manifests her research projects through experimental para-archives, audio-visual narrations, sound and performance, accompanied by artistic books, graphics and diverse forms of essays.
-She graduated from The Oslo National Academy in 2019, and is part of the artistic research project DUNKE-DUNK related to the reconstruction of being in the north of Norway, which forms a method of (re)reading, opening up a space for interdisciplinary cooperation and meetings with the region, history and art communities between the countries of the Barents region.
+TSYU manifests her research projects through experimental para-archives, audio-visual narrations, sound, and performance, accompanied by artistic books, graphics, and diverse forms of essays.
+She graduated from The Oslo National Academy in 2019 and is part of the artistic research project DUNKE-DUNK related to the reconstruction of being in the north of Norway, which forms a method of (re)reading, opening up a space for interdisciplinary cooperation and meetings with the region, history, and art communities between the countries of the Barents region.
 The research received sponsorship from The Norwegian Barents Secretariat in 2020.
-In 2022, Nataliia received a Japanese government scholarship for: (Un)mute performance: Developing an artistic methodology for ontological instruments based on the history of sound art in Japan (1980-2000) and Hirayama Ikuo Culture and Arts Award 平山郁夫文化芸術賞 in 2023.
+In 2022, Natalie received a Japanese government scholarship for: (Un)mute performance: Developing an artistic methodology for ontological instruments based on the history of sound art in Japan (1980-2000) and Hirayama Ikuo Culture and Arts Award 平山郁夫文化芸術賞 in 2023.
 Currently, she is conducting the research project [Matter]iality of Memory – Tracing Invisible Roots in Hokkaido under the JREX fellowship and GEIDAI, Global Art Practice program.